HSV epigenetics: Infectious cycle

 The life cycle of a virus typically consists of its entry, replication, and eventual shedding.
-Upon initial infection, herpes simplex virus (HSV) causes acute lytic infection of epithelial cells, usually at either genital or orolabial mucus membranes.
+Upon initial infection, herpes simplex virus (HSV) causes acute lytic infection of epithelial cells, usually at either genital or orolabial mucous membranes.
 During this initial infection, the virus also infects local nerve cells, such as in the trigeminal ganglion in the case of HSV-1.
 HSV enters the cell when its membrane fuses with the cellular membrane, releasing tegument proteins and the naked capsid into the cytoplasm.
 The capsid travels to a nuclear pore, likely along cytoskeletal microtubules.
 The HSV genome is then injected into the nucleus where it is assembled with histones and undergoes chromatin remodeling, thus inducing latency.
 Lysogenic DNA viruses in particular make use of cellular epigenetic mechanisms in their life cycle, particularly prior to replication, during a virus' latent infection.
 During latency, most viral genes are silenced, and infected individuals are asymptomatic.
 More importantly, during latency, proviral DNA is hidden from the immune system, making treatment extremely difficult, if not impossible.

 Latent infection is described as the dormancy of a virus, by which proliferation of viral particles cease, yet the viral genome still remains incorporated as reservoirs within the cell.
 Although diversity among viruses' latent phase exist, ranging from selective viral gene expression (e.g., HSV expression of latency associated transcripts) to complete lack of expression, incorporation into the cell's genome (such as in retroviruses), and episomal persistence, common generalities too can be ascribed.
 Generally, the long-term latency of a mammalian virus is a dynamic interaction between it and the host cell's antiviral immunity.
 The establishment, maintenance, and reactivation of the infection cycle (reversibility) largely relies on cellular epigenetic processes in this dynamic and thus opens a discussion for viral treatment via an epigenetic perspective.